HaxeFoundation/code-cookbook/assets/content/cookbook/Functional Programming/enum-gadt.md

   }
 ```

 That's it already.
-Try omitting any constructor that can return `Expression<Float>` (which does include `Const` for which that is just a special case) and Haxe's exhaustiveness check will tell you a case is not covered.
-Check against a constructor that is `Expression<Bool>` and Haxe will tell you this:
+Try omitting any constructor that can return `Expr<Float>` (which does include `Const` for which that is just a special case) and Haxe's exhaustiveness check will tell you a case is not covered.
+Check against a constructor that is `Expr<Bool>` and Haxe will tell you this:

-> Expression<Bool> should be Expression<Float>
+> Expr<Bool> should be Expr<Float>
 > Type parameters are invariant
 > Bool should be Float